Skip to Main Content

 My mother lost her job on April 16th due to a layoff.
 She provided the primary income for our household, so our family’s total income has dropped from $110,000 to $40,000 per year.

-I kindly ask that you re-review my financial aid benefits to reflect the new household income of $40,000 per year.
-Our recent financial hardship may affect my ability to attend your school in the fall semester.
+I kindly ask that you re-review my financial aid benefits in light of our reduced household income.
+Our recent financial hardship may affect my ability to attend University of Missouri in the fall semester.

 When it comes to writing an appeal letter, there are specific circumstances that increase your chances of approval.